 Inserting an image

-scroll to the second page of the document
+scroll to the list

 - To place the cursor,